logjuicer/logjuicer/doc/adr/0001-architecture-cli.md

 ## Command Line Use Cases

-Logreduce prints the anomalies to the console in real time.
+LogJuicer prints the anomalies to the console in real time.
 Or it can be used to produce a report to be analyzed later.

 ### Output Format